ashukesharwani/Data-Analysis-For-Hotel_Booking-Using_Python/README.md

 # Hotel Booking Analysis
-# Medimate_Community
 <p align="center">
      <b>A community-based Blood and Medicine donation App built on Android Studio and Firebase Realtime Database.</b>
 </p>
 Medimate is an attempt to ease the process of blood and medical emergencies by connecting blood donors and drug vendors directly with people in need of blood and medicines.
-Medimate connects blood donors and drug vendors with recipients, without any intermediary such as blood banks and pharma stores, for an efficient and seamless process.
+Medimate connects blood donors and drug vendors with recipients, without any intermediaries such as blood banks and pharma stores, for an efficient and seamless process.

+### Business problem:

+Hotels in cities and resorts have experienced significant cancellation rates recently.
+As a result, each hotel is currently dealing with a variety of problems, such as decreased revenues and less-than-optimum hotel room usage.
+As a result, our main objective is to provide a comprehensive business guide to handle this issue and minimize cancellation rates in order to boost the hotel's efficiency in producing income.

+The major subjects of this research are an investigation of hotel booking cancellations as well as other reasons that don't affect their business or yearly income creation.

-### LANGUAGES USED:
+### Research Question:
- 1. JAVA
- 2. XML :FOR LAYOUT

-### TOOLS AND TECHNOLOGIES USED:
  1. ANDROID STUDIO(FOR DEVELOPMENT PURPOSE)
  2. FIREBASE REALTIME DATABASE

-## DESCRIPTION OF EACH ACTIVITY/JAVA FILE:
+### Hypothesis

+## Analysis and findings:
 1. **MAIN ACTIVITY**:

    Welcome screen of the app which shows the app logo and a background for 2 seconds and then proceeds to the next activity.